2025–26 St. Bonaventure Bonnies men's basketball team

-The 2025–26 St. Bonaventure Bonnies men's basketball team represents St. Bonaventure University during the 2025–26 NCAA Division I men's basketball season.
-The Bonnies, led by 19th-year head coach Mark Schmidt, play their home games at the Reilly Center in St. Bonaventure, New York as members of the Atlantic 10 Conference.
+The 2025–26 St. Bonaventure Bonnies men's basketball team represented St. Bonaventure University during the 2025–26 NCAA Division I men's basketball season.
+The Bonnies, led by 19th-year head coach Mark Schmidt, played their home games at the Reilly Center in St. Bonaventure, New York as members of the Atlantic 10 Conference.

 Previous season

 The Bonnies finished the 2024–25 season with a 22–12 record, going an even 9–9 in conference play.
-St. Bonaventure entered the A-10 tournament as an 8th seed, defeating Duquesne in the second round before losing to VCU in the quarterfinals.
-The team was invited to the National Invitation Tournament (NIT) as a 3 seed.
+St. Bonaventure entered the A-10 tournament as an 8th seed, defeating Duquesne in the second round, before losing to VCU in the quarterfinals.
+The team was invited to the NIT as a 3 seed.
 The Bonnies lost their first-round game to Kent State to end their season.